Resources for Online Learners

 - Compare notes with classmates and congratulate each other on successes.

 - Reward yourself with a treat or special activity, a purchase or outing, when you work hard and it pays off with success.

 - Don't give up.
 Certain classes can be very, very demanding, especially when you are alone.Stick with your work and it will get easier.

 - Be patient.
 Arrange a schedule of break points in your study, and come back to the exact point when your question is answered.
 Be patient with yourself as well; give the material a chance to soak in.

 Don’t plagiarize or cheat.

 These are ethical violations that are serious in academic communities.

 - You may face repercussions including failure of the class or even disciplinary action.

 - Specific policies regarding such actions are spelled out in the Student Handbook (PDF).

-- Call or stop by the Academic Center for Excellence, or ACE, Old Gym Room 205, 718-960-8175, to find out about workshops on how to cite sources correctly.
+- Call or stop by the Lehman Tutoring Center, or LTC, Old Gym Room 205, 718-960-8175, to find out about workshops on how to cite sources correctly.